debeando/zenit/README.md

 This tool collect stats data from:

 - **MySQL:** Collect typical metrics; variables, status, slave status, primary key overflow, tables sizes.
-And parser Slow and Audit Logs.
-For the moment is tested on MySQL 5.5
+The parser Slow and Audit Logs is only tested on MySQL 5.5, the rest of the features work fine with any version.
 - **ProxySQL:** Collect for the moment query digest only.
 For the moment is tested in ProxySQL 1.4
 - **AWS RDS Aurora:** Basic metrics; IOPS, CPU, and Replica Lag.
 - **Percona ToolKit:** Verify is running specific tools, for the moment only check follow tools; pt-kill, pt-deadlock-logger and pt-slave-delay.